frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 One time in Rome in the early 1950s, there was a consistory about to take place where they appointed cardinals.
 One young fellow said to St.
-Josemaría in a get-together: Father, maybe you will be made a cardinal.
+Josemaría in a get-together: 'Father, maybe you will be made a cardinal.'

 St. Josemaría changed the topic very quickly, but afterwards called him to his room.
 This young person was a medical doctor.
 St. Josemaría